Code-Institute-Submissions/Milestoneproject_2/README.md

 # UX
 ## Goals
-The goal of this website is to let visiters to enjoy exploring their favorite song's lyrics, while listening to the song.
+The goal of this website is to enable visitors to read their favorite song's lyrics, while listening to the song.

-### Visiter's Goals
+### Visitor's Goals
-Visiter's goals are:
+Visitor's goals are:
-- Explore various songs and its lyrics
+- Explore various songs and their lyrics
 - Watch the video of the song they chose for lyrics
 - Gain interesting facts related to the artist they searched

 [Musical Quest](https://asunamasuda.github.io/Milestoneproject_2/) met this goal by:
 - Intuitive and inductive search function
-- Automatically display the lyrics and the video after the visiter clicked the song name
+- Automatically display the lyrics and the video after the visitor clicked the song name
 - Provide Recommended Artists powered by musixmatch and Numbers of listeners and playcounts provided by Last.FM.

 ### Developer's Goals
-The deveoper's Goals were:
+The developer's Goals were:
 - Get better understanding of JavaScript and JQuery
-- Gain the practical skills of how to handle RESTful API and its related JavaScript technologies (Asynchronous Operations)
+- Gain the practical skills for handling RESTful API and its related JavaScript technologies (Asynchronous Operations)

 ## User Stories
-As a visiter to [Musical Quest](https://asunamasuda.github.io/Milestoneproject_2/) I'd want to:
+As a visitor to [Musical Quest](https://asunamasuda.github.io/Milestoneproject_2/) I'd want to:
 - Search and select a song within the site without any stress and hassle
-- Have a nice and experience in user interface, such as beautiful graphics, consistent designs, responsive layouts and suited fonts
+- Have a nice experience in the user interface, such as beautiful graphics, consistent designs, responsive layouts and suitable fonts

 ## Design Choices
 Music Quest was designed with hassle-free and intuitive use in mind:
 - It utilises a background picture of a music concert and the font colors were chosen to match the color in the picture
-- Visiters who use a desktop PC or a laptop don't need any scrolling to see all the content
+- Visitors who use a desktop PC or a laptop don't need to scroll to see all the content

 ## Wireframes
 Wireframes were created with [balsamiq](https://balsamiq.com/).